What if I am a cross-border worker?

 Cross-border workers are individuals who regularly travel from one country to another to work.
-For example, someone who lives in the Republic of Ireland but travels to work in Northern Ireland (which is part of the UK).
-On this page, we explain what it means to be a cross-border worker with regards to your tax and social security (National Insurance) obligations in the UK.
+In particular, this might be someone who lives in the Republic of Ireland but travels to work in Northern Ireland (which is part of the UK).
+We explain what it means to be a cross-border worker with regards to your tax and social security (National Insurance) obligations in the UK.

-If this applies to you, you will need to consider the rules for residence in each country you either live or work in.
+First, if you are a cross-border worker, you will need to consider the rules for residence in each country you either live or work in.
+In the UK, this will be under the statutory residence test.

 You may have to pay tax in both the UK and the other country.
 As such, you will probably have to look at the double taxation agreement between the two countries, if there is one (there is between the UK and Republic of Ireland).